Creating a Family With the Ideal Egg Donor

 Step 3 of the Egg Donation Process: Egg Retrieval, Fertilization and Embryo Transfer

-The entire egg stimulation and donation cycle takes approximately six weeks from start to finish.
-The process involves utilizing a donor egg IVF procedure.
+The entire egg stimulation and donation cycle takes approximately 11-14 days.
+The process involves utilizing a Donor Egg IVF procedure.
 It is organized by your support team of WCED professionals and your doctors, and consists of four phases:

-- Stimulating the donor’s ovaries through self-injections of Lupron and follicle-stimulating hormone (FSH).
+- Stimulating the donor’s ovaries through self-injections of a follicle-stimulating hormone (FSH).

 - Retrieving the eggs, which is done by the doctor via ultrasound guidance.

-- Transferring the fertilized embryos to the womb of the intended parent or gestational surrogate, which will have already been prepared to enable implantation.
+- Transferring the fertilized embryos to the uterus of the intended parent or gestational surrogate, which will have already been prepared to enable

 If you are choosing to work with a gestational surrogate, please refer to our sister site, West Coast Surrogacy, Inc. to read about surrogacy to create your family.
 If you will be carrying the embryo, you will have already undergone medical and genetic screening similar to your egg donor, in addition to psychological counseling to prepare you for this complex, life-altering experience.

-As part of the egg donation procedure, the embryo(s) will be transferred to the recipient’s uterus three to five days after fertilization.
-Hormones will continue to be given until the pregnancy test and then, if the test is positive, during the early part of the first trimester of the resulting pregnancy.
-At this point you or your surrogate will be under the care of your doctor.
+Depending on your preference, the embryo(s) will be transferred to the recipient’s uterus either 5-6 days after fertilization, or the embryos will be frozen for genetic screening and a future transfer.
+After the embryo transfer, the recipient will continue hormones until a pregnancy test is done.
+If a pregnancy is achieved, you or your surrogate will be under the care of your doctor.
 And while our WCED work is done, a whole new chapter in your life is just beginning.

 Find an Egg Donor

 If you’re ready to learn more about, IVF, the egg donation process or gestational surrogacy, we invite you to get started today!
 Simply complete the create account form so that a representative may contact you.
-Or, you can call us toll free at (877) 492-7411 or (949) 861-4800.
+Or, you can call us at (949) 433-2315.